ckjr3000/float-v2/meetups/may-24.md

 ---
-title: 5th May 2024
+title: 5th April 2024
+subtitle: Workshop - Make a gig poster with HTML
-archived: false
+archived: true
 ---

-Meetup details
+17.30 – 19.30

+## Where?

+Online